Cincinesh/tue/docs/headers/mat.md

 Types
 -----
-The `mat` type is declared as follows:
+The `mat` type represents a 2-dimensional matrix with a given component type and dimensions.
+It is declared as follows:

     template<typename T, int C, int R>
     class mat;

-`T` may be any type, though the interface is optimized for simple data types.
+`T` is used to specify the component type.
+No restriction is placed on this type.

-Both `C` and `R` must be an integers between 2 and 4 inclusive.
+`C` and `R` represent the column and row counts respectively.
+Each value must be an integer between 2 and 4 inclusive.

 Type aliases
 ------------